Balls Remembers: When The Eyes Of The Tennis World Were On Ireland

 SUPERBRAT SNUBS HIS IRISH HERITAGE

 McEnroe finally got to meet some real people on the Friday as a capacity crowd eagerly awaited his clash with Sorensen.
-Both players were warmly welcomed to the court with the Irish crowd appreciating the opportunity to watch one of the game's greatest exponents.
-Sean Sorensen would later recall (to the Irish Times) that many treated McEnroe;
+Both players were warmly welcomed to the court with the Irish crowd enjoying the opportunity to watch one of tennis's biggest stars.
+Sorensen would later recall (to the Irish Times) that many treated McEnroe;

 almost like he was an Irish player coming back to play in Dublin for the USA and Matt was an American who was playing for Ireland